Skip to content

 3.5 User Management

-To add or manage a User for a specific Entity or Sub-Entity, you must switch to the respective Entity.
+To add or manage a User for a specific Entity or Sub-Entity, you must switch to the respective Entity via the Entity Picker on the top right of the navigation bar.

 3.5.1 Add new Users to an Entity or Sub-Entity